informaticon/lib.cpp.base.pbni-framework/docs/variables.md

 ```

 #### Complex
-Everything, that isn't a Number, Boolean, Char or Byte, is a complex Type (except Decimal, which is complex).
+Everything, that isn't a Number, Boolean, Char or Byte, is a complex Type (Only exception: Decimal is a number, but complex).
 The Values of the complex types are owned by PowerBuilder and the provided `Inf::PB<Type>`s are just Wrappers to the PowerBuilder Objects.
 These types can also be Null, so make sure to check.

 ```cpp
 // Creates a Null Time